bbriggs/docker-bukkit/README.md

 **NOTE**: At this point in time, the `-it` flags are **_strongly recommended_** as without them, the server appears to try to hog 100% of the CPU.
 We are working on a solution.

+### Java Memory

+To help control memory usage we have `InitRAM` and `MaxRAM` enviornmenent variables.
+These variables are set to `1g` and `2g` respectively by default.
+These variables map to `-Xms` and `-Xmx`.

+If you wish to support more players and plugins, it is highly encourage to increase these variables.
+You can find more information here: https://minecraft.gamepedia.com/Server/Requirements/Dedicated

 ### Spigot included

 Yes, even though the repo's name is `bukkit`, we have included the lovely spigot server as well.
 To run the spigot server, supply it as an argument like so: